-- · overseeing the accounting, financial reporting and audit processes; - · making recommendations to the Board of Directors regarding the selection of independent auditors; - · reviewing the results and scope of audit and other services provided by the independent auditors; - · reviewing the accounting principles and auditing practices and procedures to be used in preparing the Company's financial statements; and - · reviewing the Company's internal controls over financial reporting.
+- · overseeing the accounting, financial reporting and audit processes; - making recommendations to the Board of Directors regarding the selection of independent auditors; - · reviewing the results and scope of audit and other services provided by the independent auditors; - · reviewing the accounting principles and auditing practices and procedures to be used in preparing our financial statements; and - · reviewing our internal controls over financial reporting.

-The Audit Committee works closely with management and the Company's independent auditors.
-The Audit Committee also meets with our independent auditors in an executive session, without the presence of our management, on a quarterly basis, following completion of their quarterly reviews and annual audit and prior to the Company's earnings announcements, to review the results of their work.
+The Audit Committee works closely with management and our independent auditors.
+The Audit Committee also meets with our independent auditors in an executive session, without the presence of our management, on a quarterly basis, following completion of their quarterly reviews and annual audit and prior to our earnings announcements, to review the results of their work.
 The Audit Committee also meets with our independent auditors to approve the annual scope of the audit services to be performed.

-The Audit Committee Report is included herein on page 17.
+The Audit Committee Report is included herein on page 16.